CrowdStrike/falcon-openshift-console-plugin/README.md

 ### Deploy the Helm chart

-The Falcon OpenShift Console Plugin is available at [quay.io/crowdstrike/falcon-openshift-console-plugin](https://quay.io/crowdstrike/falcon-openshift-console-plugin).
+The Falcon OpenShift Console Plugin is available at [quay.io/crowdstrike/falcon-openshift-console-plugin](https://quay.io/crowdstrike/falcon-openshift-console-plugin) and the required API gateway is at [quay.io/crowdstrike/falcon-openshift-console-plugin-apigw](https://quay.io/crowdstrike/falcon-openshift-console-plugin-apigw)

 Install the chart using the name of the plugin as the Helm release name into a new namespace or an existing namespace as specified by the `plugin_console-plugin-template` parameter by using the following command:

 ```shell
 helm upgrade -i  my-plugin charts/openshift-console-plugin -n plugin__console-plugin-template --create-namespace --set plugin.image=quay.io/crowdstrike/falcon-openshift-console-plugin:latest
 ```

-> [!NOTE]
-> When deploying on OpenShift 4.10, it is recommended to add the parameter `--set plugin.securityContext.enabled=false` which will omit configurations related to Pod Security.

 > [!NOTE]
 > When defining i18n namespace, adhere `plugin__<name-of-the-plugin>` format.
 The name of the plugin should be extracted from the `consolePlugin` declaration within the [package.json](package.json) file.